rickgorman/colleague.readme/README.md

 Early on in high school, some older friends of mine started an "internet company."
 This was back in '96 when you could be both an ISP and a web dev shop at the same time.
 My friends mentored me in both programming and networking, the latter of which I initially gravitated towards after college.
 I spent a decade working in IT, doing everything from help desk to management to DevOps to Product Development.
 I've since shifted towards the other side of what I started learning in high school, and have been building backends and frontend components here in NYC.
 I enjoy writing code, and love talking entrepreneurship.

 My personal mission is to connect with others by sharing my truth and offering my highest talents in service.
 I'm a strong proponent of personal integrity and individual accountability.
 If you hear me say that I'm going to do something, I ask that you hold me accountable to my word.
 If we make plans to get a beverage two weeks from today on Thursday after work, you better believe that I'll be there!
 I want nothing more in life than to be part of the rising tide that lifts all ships.
-That and my own private island, so long as the sea levels hold steady.
+That and an orchard in the tropics.

-Professionally, my mission is to co-found a software company in Hawaii in 2026.
+Professionally, my mission is to co-found a software company in Hawaii starting in 2026.
 I want to create apprenticeship and mentorship opportunities for kids like myself who had to travel to the mainland to start their careers in technology.
+I'm currently working to pick up the skills needed to make that dream happen.
 What's better than having a company picnic at the beach?
 Not much, that's what.
-The warm weather ain't bad, either.

 Short-term, I'm exploring NYC and getting to know all of its nooks and crannies.
-If you know of some off-the-beaten-path spot, I'm all ears!
+If you know of an off-the-beaten-path spot, talk to me about it!

 ## Role